PostHog/posthog.com/contents/tutorials/one-time-feature-flags.md

 ### Capture the first time event

 Once PostHog is set up, create a custom event that triggers when a user makes a request to the base route.
-Make sure to both:
+Make sure to:

 1. Include a user ID in the request.
 I did so by including an ID param in the URL like `http://localhost:3000/?id=ian` and then retrieving it with `req.query.id`.
 2. `$set` a person property in the event capture that says they’ve made a request.
 Without the person property, you can’t filter this user from the feature flag.